 Demystifying hybrid event budget requirements

-Once your hybrid strategy is in place, next you’ll need to confirm your hybrid event budget and requirements.
+Once your hybrid event strategy is in place, next you’ll need to confirm your hybrid event budget and requirements.
 Don’t forget that a hybrid event combines live and virtual experiences, so you’ll need to think with both an event planning and communication path mindset.
 In the world of hybrid, the goal is to strategically make two different audience types feel like part of one connected experience.

 Solving the Puzzle